jantwisted/bitwielderblog/posts/i-saw-a-little-elf-lets-catch-him.rst

 5. The Time

 Time is the common enemy.
 It gives 3 seconds to catch the Elf.
-When I write an elf file and execute, 90% of the attempts it failed to accomplish the task within the given time.
+When I write an elf file and execute, 90% of the attempts, it failed to accomplish the task within the given time.
 Instead of executing the file, I opened it and search for the answer (in this case I printed the answer), and it was there, but not that easy to read, because it was in a byte string.

 6. Vim to rescue